 To call variants we can use a number of packages (e.g. VarScan, GATK).
 However here, we will show you how to use the bcftools package which comes with samtools.
 First we need to generate a pileup file which contains only locations with the variants and pass this to bcftools.

 Task 22: Identify SNPs and Indels using Automated Variant Callers

 Make sure you are in the directory.

-~/workshop\materials/genomics\tutorial/data/sequencing/ecoli\exeter/remapping\to\r eference samtools mpileup
+~/workshop_materials/genomics_tutorial/data/sequencing/ecoli_exeter/remapping_to_r eference bcftools mpileup

 Type the following:

 You should see a screen similar to the following: